WICG/display-locking/explainers/hidden-content-explainer.md

       navigation (`example.com/#:~:text=foo`), where the target text is located inside a `content-visibility: hidden-matchable` element.

-If the matching text spans multiple block-level elements, then the first block-level element is used.
+If the matching text spans multiple `content-visibility: hidden-matchable` ancestors, the beforematch event will be fired on the first one.
 Since the flat tree is used to determine the element to fire the event on, shadow boundaries have no impact.

 Note that the proposal for beforematch is still in review and is subject to change.